top of page

 • Vitamin E, an antioxidant that supports progesterone production and luteal phase health

 Whether or not you follow a formal seed cycling routine, regularly including seeds in your diet can be a simple way to support hormone health.
+Read more about why fibre matters for hormonal health here.

 A More Practical Way to Use Seeds with PCOS